Online RN-to-BSN Degree Track

-Applicants to the B.S.N. completion degree must meet the following requirements to be considered for admission:
+Applicants to the RN-to-BSN degree track must meet the following requirements to be considered for admission:

 1. Completion of an associate degree or its equivalent in nursing.
-Seventy-nine of the total 127 credits necessary for a baccalaurate degree will be awarded upon receipt of your transcript.
+Seventy-nine of the total 127 credits necessary for a bachelor’s degree will be awarded upon receipt of your transcript.

 2. Possession and maintenance of an unencumbered and unrestricted registered nurse license in a U.S. state.
-Students accepted into the BSN completion program who are in the process of obtaining RN licensure must successfully pass NCLEX-RN prior to or during the first semester of enrollment in BSN-completion nursing courses following the completion of the AS degree.
+Students accepted into the RN-to-BSN degree track who are in the process of obtaining RN licensure must successfully pass NCLEX-RN prior to or during the first semester of enrollment in nursing courses following the completion of the associate degree.

-3. A current copy of a government issued photo ID can be required to verify identity of students throughout the program.
+3. Submission of a current copy of a government issued photo ID.
+This ID will be required to verify the identity of students throughout the program.

 4. Applicants must present transcripts reflecting a cumulative GPA of 2.5 or above (on a 4.0 scale).

-Profile of Average Student Admitted to B.S.N.
-Completion
+Profile of Average Student Admitted to Online RN-to-BSN Degree Track

-Profile of the average student admitted to Kettering College’s Bachelor of Science in nursing degree completion in the fall semesters of the years noted.
+Profile of the average student admitted to Kettering College’s online RN-to-BSN degree track in the fall semesters of the years noted.

 Note: all demographic data is self-reported.